LooserRIP/assembly2048/README.md

 # 2048 in x86 Assembly
-Recreated the 2014 game in x86 assembly for a computer science project.
+Recreated the 2014 game in x86 assembly over the course of ~12 days for a computer science project.
 ![image](https://github.com/LooserRIP/assembly2048/assets/46068464/25d40dbd-3063-4644-810e-24912e360b6a)

 # Features